-I enjoy working with patients with issues related to personality, identity, diversity, and self-image.
-Being genuine creates a place for me to be more present and engaged in session.
+I am not a silent therapist and take joy in working mutually with patients on issues related to confidence and self-image, identity, thought processes, and emotional experiences.
+I also work with patients presenting with symptoms of anxiety, mood, trauma, and relationship difficulties.
 I often employ humor and metaphor and invite patients to do the same or develop their own language for their experiences.
-Most importantly, I encourage patients to stay curious about themselves, the work, and me.
+Most importantly, I encourage patients to remain curious about themselves and the work.